 - Inquire about the neighborhood (barrio) and neighbors (vecinos);

 - Make a decision based on what the owner of the apartment tells you.

 Estudiante 1.
 You are a real estate agent in El Paso.
 You work with Spanish speakers.
 You get a call from a client.
-Using the information in the floor plans below, answer his/her questions.
+Using the information in the floor plans below, answer their questions.
 Discuss what the houses are like (rooms, furniture), the neighborhood (barrio), prices, etc. Useful expressions: pies cuadrados (square feet), propiedad/propiedades, en venta (for sale).
 Use the vocabulary and structures we saw in this module.

 Estudiante 2.
 You are a Spanish speaker in El Paso.
-You want to buy a house for your family.
-You have a spouse and three children.
+You want to buy your first property.
+You would prefer a two-bedroom place.
 Call a real estate agent.
-Tell this person about your family and what kind of house you want (e.g., number of bedrooms, bathrooms, etc.).
-Find out what the houses he/she offers you are like.
+Tell this person about yourself and what kind of house you want (e.g., number of bedrooms, bathrooms, etc.).
+Find out what the houses they offer you are like.
 Ask questions about rooms, amenities, neighborhood (barrio), prices, etc.

 Now it’s time to synthesize and apply everything we have learned in this module.
 Let’s go to